PMR2/pmr2.oauth/README.rst

 Further information and usage instructions
 ------------------------------------------

-After rerunning buildout and activation of the Add-on, an index of views made available as part of this plugin can be found at ``${portal_url}/@@pmr2-oauth``.
+If the add-on is correctly installed and activated, an index of views made available as part of this add-on can be found at ``${portal_url}/@@pmr2-oauth``.

+If you are upgrading from a previously installed version of this add-on, please refer to ``docs/UPGRADE.rst`` for some important information.

 For more detailed information, please refer to the doctest file at ``pmr2/oauth/README.rst``.